GeovaneMT/Teste-Tecnico-Cadastro-de-Produtor-Rural/readme.md

 The application uses token-based authentication to secure its endpoints.
 The authentication system is built with the following key aspects:

 1. **Token Generation and Verification**
    When a user successfully logs in via the `/sessions` endpoint, the backend verifies the submitted credentials against the stored, hashed password.
-If the credentials are valid, the system generates an access token (typically a JWT) that is signed using RSA keys.
+If the credentials are valid, the system generates an access token (JWT) that is signed using RSA keys.

    The tokens are signed with a private key and can be verified by using the corresponding public key.
 This ensures that tokens issued by the application are tamper-resistant and that only the application can generate valid tokens.